WWE News: Former Superstar Says He ‘Mentally Shut Down’ In Company

 Now that he’s a free agent, the former NXT Tag Team Champion has more opportunities to make a name for himself again.
 However, he doesn’t seem interested in joining All Elite Wrestling, Ring of Honor, or Impact Wrestling either, as he claims that he doesn’t want to answer to anyone for the time being.
 Right now, he is more focused on working in the independent scene and doing autograph signings.

-Kon will continue to team with Viktor on the independent circuit, and he also revealed that they’ll be back on television in the near future.
+Kon will continue to partner with Viktor on the independent circuit, and he also revealed that they’ll be back on television in the near future.
 While he wasn’t at liberty to discuss which promotion they’ll be joining yet, he seemed excited about the future and assured fans that some big things are on the horizon.